nharrand/ThingML-Tron/README.md

 And here a 4 players setup connected through an arduino mega gateway:
 <img src="https://raw.githubusercontent.com/Lyadis/ThingML-Tron/master/img/DSC_0309.JPG" alt="4 players setup" >

+##Deployment
+Once the [generated sketch](https://github.com/Lyadis/ThingML-Tron/blob/master/thingml-gen/TronCfg/TronCfg.pde) is uploaded on each arduino, (and that all the devices are connected).
+You should reset each arduino uno, and they will asign themself a color, and should be ready to play.

 ##About ThingML

 ThingML is a modeling language for embedded and distributed systems.
 It is developped by the Networked Systems and Services department of SINTEF in Oslo, Norway.